The following test triggers the bug (SSE2, double precision):

 macro/function) to allow more general timer data structures.

-) is reached.)
+FFTW_TIME_MIN) is reached.)

-fftwnd_destroy_plan
+fftwnd_destroy_plan (reported

 by Richard Sullivan).
 Our test programs now all check for leaks.

-to avoid clashes with
+COMPLEX to FFTW_COMPLEX to avoid clashes with

 existing packages.
-COMPLEX
+COMPLEX is still supported

 for compatibility with 1.0.